Starlings in Winter (a poem by Mary Oliver)

 7. It scratches deep list-making tendencies

 I have ADHD as do many members of my family, extended family, and friends.
 Hello!
 We are welcome here.
 In fact, birding was almost kind of … made for us?
 New research suggests ADHD should really be renamed VAST—Variable Attention Stimulus Trait—as neither D in the old definition is correct.
 We don’t have attention deficit—but rather variable attention.
 (Some ADHD pals like Dan Kwan or Penn Holderness are best hyper-focusers I know!)
 Birding lends itself to attention oscillation—step-by-step, on an empty beach, following shorebird tracks, waiting for a leaf to rustle, spying a flash of color.
 That’s superfocus.
 And, back to the bad definition, we also don’t have “hyperactivity disorder” but, rather, a “stimulus trait”—meaning we require more stimulation.
 Like our tongues might taste lemon juice as less lemony-sour so we need more lemon juice to taste it as much.
 You know what’s stimulating?
 Birds!
-So birding is incredibly stimulating.
+Birding is incredibly stimulating.
 Keeping a list, counting species, checking field marks, making notes.
 “I see something,” somebody will say, and then you both flick your binoculars into the canopy.
 “Brown cap, streaky yellow breast, bouncing tail.”
 Somebody will think.
 Another might fire up Merlin or Sound ID.
 And then someone says: “Palm Warbler?”

 Have you seen a Palm Warbler before?
 If not: Lifer!
 Meaning first time you’ve seen it in your life.
 New bird to on your life list!
 There are 11,086 bird species in the world and the very top birder has … 9948.
 So you’ll be going a while!
 (Of course you can simultaneously keep—and the eBird app does this automatically and for free and without ads!—a city / county list, a state / province list, and a country list.
 Like last week I was in San Antonio and I saw a Barred Owl in a tree and then a Black-bellied Whistling-Duck with its young.
 Here are the pictures I took: